Udmurt Vos: Practices

 Some villages of followers of Udmurt Vos are organised to have sacrificial groves called lud in Udmurt where often are located the "large temples" (byd’z’ym kuala, "large prayer house"), special buildings for worship dedicated to the spirit breeder-generator of the kin, whose worship comprises both the ideas of genius generis and genius loci.
 Both of them are connected in the Udmurt notion vorshud (formed by vordyny, meaning "to hold", "to contain" plus shud meaning "happiness", "luck").

 The "little temple" (pichi/pokchi kuala) is a kind of worship building located in the yard of each family that maintains the large prayer house.
 The clergy is made up of priests (vös’as’, vösias), local religious authorities elected amongst the males of the community for organising and performing prayers and sacrifices.
 They must be married and healthy, both mentally and physically.
 Some of these priests may become high-priests (tuno).
 Prayers are called kuriskon.

 Udmurt Vos in Tataria and Bashkiria

 Northern Tatarstan and Bashkortostan were in ancient times areas of settlement of the Udmurt people.
 Many Udmurt villages are divided in these two republics.
 Over the centuries Udmurts there were subjected to enforced Islamisation by the dominating Tatars and Bashkirs, but they preserved strong national consciousness and Pagan faith.
-In recent times pan-Udmurt worship services have taken place annually in Bashkortostan, and they have been subject of repression by Muslim authorities.
+In recent times pan-Udmurt worship services have taken place annually in Bashkortostan, and they have been the subject of repression by Muslim authorities.